metabdel/MetaMEx/tutorial/tutorial.md

 ## Why is FDR different from what is reported in the original publications?

 Whenever possible, we downloaded the raw data and re-processed studies using the same pipeline.
 That means that the normalization methods that we used might differ from the ones used by the original authors.
-In addition, samples were often sufficiently annotated to allow us to run proper paired-statistics comparing pre/post interventions.
-We therefore had to used unpaired statistics and lost power in the proccess.
+In addition, samples were often insufficiently annotated to allow us to run proper paired-statistics comparing pre/post interventions.
+We therefore had to used unpaired statistics and lost power in the process.
 Finally, many studies pooled individuals of different age and BMI to have higher sample size.
-For each of these studies, we analyzed individuals separately, therefore reducing the sample size and statistical power.
+To allow proper comparison in the meta-analysis, we split these studies into sub groups and analyzed them separately, therefore reducing the sample size and statistical power.

 ## What statistical methods were used?